gazebosim/docs/get_started.md

 Gazebo ships with a number of [example SDF worlds](https://bitbucket.org/ignitionrobotics/ign-gazebo/src/default/examples/worlds) that you can freely copy and modify.
-These example SDF files are installed, and can be run using the `-f ` command line argument to `ign-gazebo`.
+These example SDF files are installed.
 Many of the SDF files also have instructions located at the top of the SDF file.
 The instructions typically contain information about how to run Gazebo with the SDF file in order to experience a particular feature.